To Do This Week:

 - When a new sentence is completed, play a sound

 Follow the structured process outlined above to create your electronic literature project.
 Use ChatGPT to assist with brainstorming, refining, and implementing your ideas.
-Remember to include a commented statement at the top of your source code explaining your steps.
+Remember to include a commented statement at the top of your source code outlining your steps.

 Student Example: